acoustep/mitchs.pw/source/read/2016-08-20-using-middleman-with-dokku.html.markdown

 change_frequency: never
 ogp:
   og:
-    description: "Realtime chat with Vue.js and Phoenix"
+    description: "Using Middleman with Dokku"
-    title: "Realtime chat with Vue.js and Phoenix"
+    title: "Using Middleman with Dokku"
-    url: 'read/realtime-chat-with-vue-js-and-phoenix'
+    url: 'read/using-middleman-with-dokku'
 ---

 I Recently started using Dokku for my websites, which has been great for using various versions of languages and frameworks and keeping different versions of dependencies separate.